valantic/vue-template/README.md

 ### Critical CSS

 Delivering critical CSS to the browser trough the HTML head can drastically decrease the time until first render.
 As long as the HTML file itself is gziped still below 14kb.
-Therefore we decided to ad a manual possibility to define critical CSS styles, which will be extracted in a separate `*.critical.css` file during the build.
+Therefore we decided to add a manual possibility to define critical CSS styles, which will be extracted in a separate `*.critical.css` file during the build.

 You can read more about critical CSS [here](https://css-tricks.com/annotating-critical-css/) and the tool we're using [here](https://github.com/mrnocreativity/postcss-critical-split)